Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 How to approach it?

-It’s pretty easy and shouldn’t be all that intimidating.
+It shouldn’t be intimidating.
 If you do it well, it can become a fun hobby and it’s a good way to organize your thoughts about a topic even if you never give the talk.

 Once you have a sufficiently narrow topic, identify the key bullet points for the story.
-In a 10-slide presentation you’ll have an intro, a summary, and 8 points explaining how you got there.
-In a 20-slide presentation you’ll have 18 points, and may need to think a lot more about careful transitions, and about how to talk about an single point over more than one slide.
-This requires better speaker timing and as a result I think ten is the optimal place for most people to start if you have a choice.
-It’s also easier to deal with 30 second slides than 15 second slides if you’re not practiced.
+In a 10-slide presentation you’ll have an intro, a summary, and 8 slides explaining how you got there.
+In a 20-slide presentation you’ll have 18 slides.
+You will need to think more about transitions, and about how to talk about a single point over several slides, which makes them a bit tougher.
+I think ten is the optimal place for most people to start if you have a choice.

 Images or illustrations

 Lightning talks go by fast.
-Don’t put lots of words on the screen.
+Don’t put lots of word salad on the screen.
 Many lightning talks put no words on the screen at all.
 Pick an image for each point and make that image your slide.
+Maybe add a caption or title.
 Don’t overthink it.
-A google image search is usually quite adequate.
+A Google image search is usually enough.
 In some cases a flow chart, graph or other illustration might work well.
-Keep it simple, as it needs to be something people will look at and understand in seconds.
+Keep it simple, because it will be up for 30 seconds or less and people need to get the idea immediately.
+More than anything, you want to ensure that people remain focused on what you are saying, not on what the slide contains.
+If the goal is to share lots of detailed information, slides and presentations are the wrong tool.

 Talk through it

 Don’t worry about timing initially, just talk through the slides.
 This will help you notice things that don’t fit, aren’t in the right order, or are obviously missing.
-Rework the presentation.
+I’ve found it interesting how much I need to reorganize things when I’m talking through them rather than writing them.
+Our brains work differently when reading than when talking/listening.
+Rework the presentation to be a spoken address, not a written one.

 At this point, you have a very workable presentation.
-It should take as little as 2-3 hours to pull it together.
+It can take as little as 2-3 hours to pull it together once you’ve done it once or twice.
+I’ve seen people come up with a great presentation, having never done it before, in a 3-hour workshop.

 Why you should do this

-Lightning talks seem scary, but as I noted at the top, they are one of the best ways to introduce yourself to public speaking in general.
+Lightning talks seem scary, but they are one of the best ways to introduce yourself to public speaking in general.
 Once you can do one of these, you can easily relax some of the rules for longer presentations, add in demos, Q&A, etc.

 There are lots of forums for giving these.
 Just do it.